 In addition to the Trusts detailed above, the Charity acts as Diocesan Authority or Custodian Trustee on behalf of trusts.
 These trusts each have their individual objects and are related to the Charity in that they are all connected with the Church of England.
+The Charity oversaw the investments of 662 trusts (2020: 665) with a total value of £83 million at the end of 2021 (2020: £75 million).
+No additional capital was accepted during 2021 (2020: £15k).
 These trusts are administered separately from those for which the Charity acts as Managing Trustee and are not included in these financial statements.